 Some of the listed documents are required, so there is no choice.
 The goal it to keep the required document simple, thus ensuring that it provides value.

 For the documents categorized as “Implied” or “Optional,” an organization needs to focus on the rationale for these items to see the value.
-For example, ISO 9001 clause 5.5.1 states, “Top Management shall ensure that responsibilities and authorities and defined and communicated within the organization.”
+For example, ISO 9001 clause 5.3 states, “Top management shall ensure that the responsibilities and authorities for relevant roles are assigned, communicated and understood within the organization. .”
 An Organizational Chart goes a long way to effectively communicate the responsibilities and authorities.
 Try substituting a few paragraphs of text for an Organizational Chart and one can see the value of a simple graphic.
-In some organizations, this is all that is needed to meet the 5.5.1 “shall” statement.
+In some organizations, this is all that is needed to meet the 5.3 “shall” statement.

 Overall, if an organization maintained all or most of these documents in a simple value-added format, then their Registrar Compliance Audits will go much smoother.
 As anyone who has been through the audit process knows that anything that will help the auditor facilitate a swift completion of the audit is a big plus.